-In the meantime, come on out and watch friend Nee play a smart game at first, and a bang-up game at the plate.
+In the meantime, come on out and watch friend Nee play a smart game at first, and a bang-up game at the

-The Enlisted Man's Badminton Tournament was completed when well-spaced hits which produced Cpl.
+The Enlisted Man's Badminton Cpl.
 Bill Tarlow and Cpl.
-Herb Rosenberg of the Guardsman knocked banged out the same number of off all opposition to enter the finals. hits but made them count the The boys went at it last week, and same number of runs. in the bird battle that followed Cpl.
-Rosenberg gave Cpl.
-Tar w a com- leftfielder Beasley who continued plete lesson in ornithology and took his hitting rampage with a threethe match.
+Herb Ros-The boys went at it last week, and same number of runs. in the bird battle that followed Cpl.